MA in Computational Social Science

 In their first year, all MA students will complete:

-• Minor exceptions: (1) students who do not place out on our statistics exam will take an introductory course in computational statistics instead of a social science elective in the Fall quarter; (2) students may take more advanced programming instead of the two courses in Computer Science with Social Science Applications if they place out on a computer science placement exam.
+- Minor exceptions: (1) students who do not place out on our statistics exam will take an introductory course in computational statistics instead of a social science elective in the Fall quarter; (2) students who need additional math for computational economics will take those courses before attempting graduate level electives in economics; (3) students may take more advanced programming courses instead of the first two courses in our computing sequences, if they place out on a computer science placement exam administered in the September before the start of the Fall quarter.

 In their second year, all MA students will complete: